Sri Lankan president flees as protesters surround his residence, report says

 Sri Lankan president Gotabaya Rajapaksa reportedly fled after anti-government protesters stormed his residence, according to reports.

-A huge number of protesters surrounded his residence on Saturday as people gathered for one of the largest anti-government marches in capital Colombo amid the country’s unabated economic crisis, news wire AFP reported.
+A huge number of protesters surrounded his residence on Saturday after thousands of people gathered for one of the largest anti-government marches in the capital Colombo amid the country’s unabated economic crisis.

+Mr Rajapaksa was escorted from his official premises on Friday, two defence ministry officials said, citing his concerns to his security ahead of the panned protests.

+In dramatic footage played by a private broadcaster, Sirasa TV, a large crowd was seen forcing its entry into the once tightly-guarded residence of the country’s highest-level official.

 Register for free to continue reading